-- The public having the ability to attend council and committee meetings where binding decisions are made - providing the public with notice of certain decisions and access to certain information - The production of Annual Reports - Participation in elections
+- The public having the ability to attend Council and committee meetings where binding decisions are made. - Providing the public with notice of certain decisions and access to certain information. - The production of Annual Reports. - Participation in elections.

-11. Access to documents held by the City
+12. Access to documents held by the City

-The following documents are available for inspection at the City's Administration Centre.
+The following documents are available for inspection at 388 Council Chambers and Customer Service.
 Please note some of these are also available online at www.subiaco.wa.gov.au:

 - Annual Report

 - Annual Budget

 - Code of Conduct

 - FOI Information Statement

 - Local Government Regulations

 - Local laws, including proposed

 - Local and Town Planning Schemes

-- Minutes of council or committee
+- Minutes of Council or committee

 - Minutes of electors meetings

 - Policy manual

 - Strategic Financial Plan

 - Rates records

 - Register of Delegated Authority

 - Register of Debentures

 - Register of Financial Interests

 - Schedule of fees and charges

-- Tender register
+- Tender register.